Peeja/prattle/README.md

 ## Usage

-Push this repo to a new Heroku app.
-Then open app in a browser and follow the instructions.

-The app will instruct you to:

 - Create an application in GitHub.
-- Enter your Client ID and Client Secret.
+- Push this repo to a new Heroku app.
+- Configure the app:

+      $ heroku config:set GITHUB_CLIENT_ID=...
+GITHUB_CLIENT_SECRET=...

+- Visit the app in a browser.
-- Authorize with GitHub.
+- Log in with GitHub.
 - Turn on any repos you want to track.

 Now, any time the status of the latest commit on a PR changes, you'll get a